-Shenandoah University earned initial accreditation of its business programs on April 12, 2007, from AACSB International – The Association to Advance Collegiate Schools of Business, and reaccreditation was earned with flying colors in 2012.
-Only 716 business schools worldwide hold AACSB accreditation.
+Shenandoah University earned initial accreditation of its business programs on April 12, 2007, from AACSB International – The Association to Advance Collegiate Schools of Business, and continues to maintain its accreditation.
+The next on-site continuous improvement review will occur during the 2021-2022 academic year.
+Only 820 business schools worldwide hold the AACSB accreditation.

 “AACSB accreditation is one of the major achievements of the university over the past two decades”, said former President James A. Davis.
-The accreditation not only speaks to the quality of the programs of study and resources at the Harry F. Byrd, Jr. School of Business, it has enhanced student recruitment, elevated the status of graduates and placed the business school in elite company in higher education throughout the United States, and the world.
+The accreditation not only speaks to the quality of the programs of study and resources at the Shenandoah University School of Business, it has enhanced student recruitment, elevated the status of graduates and placed the business school in elite company in higher education throughout the United States, and the world.

 Founded in 1916, AACSB International is the longest-serving and largest global accrediting body for business schools that offer undergraduate, master’s and doctoral degrees in business and accounting.
 For more information about AACSB International, go to www.aacsb.edu/.

-The mission of the Harry F. Byrd, Jr. School of Business is to educate its students to become successful, principled leaders with a global perspective.
+The mission of the Shenandoah University School of Business is to educate its students to become successful, principled leaders with a global perspective.
 The business school facility, Halpin-Harrison Hall, sits on the corner of Pleasant Valley Road and Millwood Avenue in Winchester.
 Halpin-Harrison Hall honors the Halpin and Harrison families of Northern Virginia, Winchester and Jackson Hole, Wyo., who have supported the university for many years.